ExcelFunctions.net Logo

 IMEXP( inumber )

-where the inumber argument is a complex number.
+where the inumber argument is the complex number that you want the exponential of.

 Note that complex numbers are simply stored as text in Excel.
 When a text string in the format "a+bi" or "a+bj" is supplied to one of Excel's built-in complex number functions, this is interpreted as a complex number.